 DIY Headlight Restoration Method #1

-If hand polishing alone does not restore your headlight lenses, you will need to progress to Headlight Restoration Method #2.
+Of course, hand polishing alone may not restore those headlight lenses.
+If so, head to Headlight Restoration Method #2.

 Headlight Restoration Method #2